The Importance of Early Speech Intervention

 The benefits of working with a speech therapist

 A licensed speech therapist is the best route to go when seeking help for your child’s language development.
 If your child has a speech therapist that sees them consistently, the therapist will understand your child’s communication strengths and weaknesses inside and out.
-This is helpful when it comes to setting appropriate goals for your child.
+That way they'll be able to set appropriate goals for your child.

 Speech therapy can help your child's social and emotional wellness

-When children are clear and confident communicators, this greatly helps increase their self-esteem.
+When children are clear and confident communicators, this increases their self-esteem.
 Think about it: What if you were unable to communicate your thoughts, needs, and wants to other people?
-What if others had to constantly say, “What?” or ask you to repeat what you said every time you spoke?
+What if others had to constantly say, “What?,” or ask you to repeat what you said?
 You'd likely feel quite frustrated.
-You might shy away from speaking to others, avoid social situations, and deal with feelings of embarrassment or isolation.
+You might shy away from speaking to others, avoid social situations, and feel embarrassed or alone.

 The same is true for kids.
-Strong communication skills help them express their basic needs and form relationships with family and peers.
-That’s why addressing these issues with professional help early on, before they worsen over time, is so important.
+Strong communication skills help them express their basic needs and form relationships with family and other children.
+That’s why addressing these speech issues early on, before they worsen over time, is so important.